otonomee/against-the-clock-transcript-analysis/README.md

 # against-the-clock-transcript-analysis
-Goal is to combine the transcripts from every "Against The Clock" video and have AI analyze it for patterns
+Goal is to combine the transcripts from every [FACT Magazine "Against The Clock" video](https://www.youtube.com/@180fact/search?query=against%20the%20clock) and have AI analyze them for patterns.